secwexen/aapp-mart/README.md

 ### Requirements

 - Python 3.11+
-- Git
-- pip
+- pip for Python dependency installation
-- Make
+- Make for repository automation and common development tasks
+- Git for repository management
-- pytest
+- pytest for automated testing and validation

+### Optional Components

+- Docker: Used for containerized labs, and testing.

 ## Quick Start